ibm-cloud-docs/vpc/backup_service_vpc_about.md

 ### Restoring a volume by using fast restore
 {: #backup-service-fastrestore}

 Restoring a volume by using fast restore creates a fully hydrated volume instantly.
-You can cache a backup snapshot to a zone, then use the backup for fast restore in multiple zones within the same region.

 You can create a [backup policy plan](/docs/vpc?topic=vpc-create-backup-policy-and-plan&interface=ui#backup-plan-ui) with fast restore zones, and add or remove zones later as needed.

-When you use fast restore, your existing regional plan is adjusted, including billing.
-Billing is based on instance hours, $0.75 per hour regardless of the backup size.
+The fast restore feature caches one or more copies of a backup snapshot to the zones that you selected, and you can use these backup clones to create volumes in any zone within the same region.

+For more information, see [Restoring a volume from a backup snapshot](/docs/vpc?topic=vpc-baas-vpc-restore).

 ## User roles for backup policies
 {: #backup-service-user-roles}